Engee documentation

 • — interpolation coefficient.

-The word lengths of the other sections are set taking into account bit growth as described in Hogenauer’s work.
+The word lengths of other sections are set taking into account the growth of bits, as described in the work of Hogenauer [1].
 The lengths of all fractional parts are set equal to the fractional part of the input signal.

 Values